How to Recover Smarter After a Workout

 Do: Rehydrate Within 30 Minutes

 Water loss from sweat can impair muscle repair, energy, and digestion.
-But recovery isn’t just about plain water — electrolytes matter too.
+But recovery isn’t just about drinking plain water — electrolytes matter too.

 Do: Refuel With Protein and Carbs

-• Protein helps rebuild muscle
+• Protein rebuilds muscle fibers

 Do: Cool Down With Gentle Movement